 If you are not sure what to do, ask your doctor or pharmacist.

 If you have trouble remembering to take your medicine, ask your pharmacist for some hints.

 If you take too much (overdose)

-Immediately telephone your doctor or Poisons Information Centre (telephone 13 11 26) for advice, or go to accident and emergency at your nearest hospital, if you think that you or anyone else may have taken too much EDECRIN.
+Immediately telephone your doctor or the Poisons Information Centre (telephone 13 11 26) for advice, or go to Emergency at the nearest hospital, if you think that you or anyone else may have taken too much EDECRIN.
 Do this even if there are no signs of discomfort or poisoning.
 You may need urgent medical attention.

 While you are using EDECRIN